 In order to be eligible to declare the Communication minor, students must have completed, or be currently enrolled in, one of the following:

 To be recommended for the Bachelor of Arts minor in Communication, a student must complete at least 35 units (typically 7 courses) within the Communication Department.
-The minor consists of the 3 Communication core courses, requirements in two areas, two elective classes, and a course in statistics.
-Minors must be declared no later than spring quarter of the junior year.
+The minor consists of the three Communication core courses, requirements in two areas, two elective classes, and a course in statistics.

 1. Four core courses